 Xenon in Medicine

 Xenon (symbol: Xe) is a rare noble gas that has been historically used in the medical community for diagnostic and anesthetic purposes.
 A landmark discovery by NPXE’s founders revealed that xenon is a highly potent N-Methyl-D-aspartate receptor (NMDAR) antagonist with neuroprotective properties.
-Once inhaled, xenon binds to a unique site on a the NMDAR and has been shown to regulate calcium channels and mitigate the negative effects of excessive calcium that leads to neuronal cell death in patients with compromised blood flow and poor oxygenation of brain tissue.
+Once inhaled, xenon binds to a unique site on the NMDAR and has been shown to regulate calcium channels and mitigate the negative effects of excessive calcium that leads to neuronal cell death in patients with compromised blood flow and poor oxygenation of brain tissue.

 Xenon Mechanism of Action